 - Is pre-approval required before receiving medical treatment?

+You do not need to contact Generali Global Assistance prior to receiving medical treatment.
+Generali medical response team is available 24/7 and may be able to arrange for direct payment with the hospital or coordinate guarantees for serious and expensive medical cases.
 Please understand that direct payment is not guaranteed, as each claim is handled on an individual case basis.
 The customary procedure is to pay first and submit a claim for reimbursement.
 It is important to retain all receipts and documentation related to your claim.

 - How do I file a claim?